delmic/odemis/doc/develop/extending.rst

 Using Git
 """""""""

 Source code version control is managed with git.
-If you are not familliar with this tool, it is better to first learning its basics before going further.
-Refer to tutorials such as ``Pro Git <http://git-scm.com/book>``_ or ``Easy Version Control with Git <http://net.tutsplus.com/tutorials/other/easy-version-control-with-git/>``_.
+If you are not familiar with this tool, it is better to first learning its basics before going further.
+Refer to tutorials such as `Pro Git <http://git-scm.com/book>`_ or `Easy Version Control with Git <http://net.tutsplus.com/tutorials/other/easy-version-control-with-git/>`_.

 Fixing a bug
 ============